July 10

 Artist: Anna Gajewska

-I am a professional clothing designer.
-I studied fashion design in Poland.
-For many years I worked for the clothing industry in Poland and in Canada, then I decided to create my own line of leather products.
-My goal was to provide practical bags and backpacks with a hint of chicness, to support women with their everyday business or travel.
-Various styles, colours, and models matching everybody's needs.
-Perfect blend of beauty and practicality.
+Anna is a professional clothing designer who studied fashion design in Poland.
+She worked for the clothing industry in Poland and in Canada for many years before she decided to create her own line of leather products.
+Her goal was to provide practical bags and backpacks with a hint of chicness, to support women with their everyday business or travel.
+She offers various styles, colours, and models matching everybody's needs.
+A perfect blend of beauty and practicality.

 Phone: 403-973-2302